 - Release of confidential information or use of confidential information for personal gain.

 - Unauthorized possession, distribution, or use of any illegal narcotic.

 - Inability to perform work due to consumption of alcohol or any other controlled chemical substance.

-- Removal or borrowing bank property without permission.
+- Removing or borrowing Bank property without permission.

 - Persistent financial irresponsibility.